figredos/flutter/TEXT_FILES/DEBUGGING/debugging_apps.md

 #### Debugging and Hot Reload

 DevTools integrates with Flutter's debugging and hor reload capabilities.
-Developers can set breakpoints, step trough code, and use hot reload to quickly apply code changes without restarting the entire application.
+Developers can set breakpoints, step through code, and use hot reload to quickly apply code changes without restarting the entire application.

 #### Command-Line Interface (CLI)